 - substitute for other civil or criminal remedies.

-Please be advised that the complaint form and any other submissions by you will be sent to the respondent lawyer.
+Please be advised that the complaint form, attachments, and any other submissions by you will be sent to the respondent lawyer.
+This may include emails sent to the Office of Bar Counsel.

 What the complaint process CANNOT address